 Because COVID-19 is a new disease with new vaccines, information is rapidly emerging about how vaccines can help us stop the pandemic.
 The CDC has studies that show COVID-19 vaccines prevent serious disease, hospitalizations and death.
 Vaccines do not fully protect you until 2 weeks after your full series.

-In August 2021, The CDC and ODH authorized a third Moderna dose to individuals with specific immunocompromised conditions or medications.
-Patients should consult with their personal medical providers to see if they meet these criteria: https://coronavirus.ohio.gov/wps/portal/gov/covid-19/health-equity
+In October 2021, the CDC authorized booster doses for certain individuals (see chart below).
+Also in August 2021, the CDC authorized a third Moderna dose to individuals with specific immunocompromised conditions or medications.
+Patients should consult with their personal medical providers to see if they meet these criteria.

-In Franklin County, Southeast Healthcare is located downtown at W. Long and High.
-For your vaccine appointment you will need to enter Southeast Healthcare through the Fresh A.I.R.
+In Franklin County, Southeast Healthcare is located downtown at W. Long St and High St. For your vaccine appointment you will need to enter Southeast Healthcare through the Fresh A.I.R.
 Gallery at 131 N. High Street and follow the screening procedures before your appointment.

 Find Out More Info on the COVID-19 Vaccination